OpenMDAO/OpenMDAO-Framework/docs/arch-doc/geometry.rst

 [Are other distance measurements required? point to closest point on line? etc.]

-[Reqs also call out for measuring angle.]
+[Reqs also call out for measuring angle -- need to learn more about this.]

 **(length) = LengthOfEdge(vol, edge, t1, t2)**